-Jeff Hughes: The Battery in the Tranmere Watch
+Jeff Hughes: The battery in the Tranmere Rovers watch

 Though flashier players have garnered more attention, Jeff Hughes has quietly been one of the most important cogs in Micky Mellon’s revolution.
 The simple, unassuming nature of his play means the versatile midfielder is often overlooked.
 But, upon deeper reflection, Hughes has been central to almost every concept implemented by the new regime.